 Military-Specific Benefits: USAA provides several benefits and perks in its homeowners insurance policies that specifically cater to active service members and their families.
-For one, USAA covers your belongings worldwide, even in an active warzone—many insurers don't cover their policyholders' items in warzones.
-USAA homeowners insurance policies also cover your military uniforms and equipment, and you won't have to pay a deductible if it's damaged on duty.
+For one, USAA covers your belongings worldwide, even in an active warzone — many insurers don't cover their policyholders' items in warzones.
+USAA homeowners insurance policies also cover your military uniforms and equipment, and you won't have to pay a deductible if those items are damaged on duty.

 Identity Theft: All USAA homeowners policies provide up to $5,000 of coverage for losses related to identity theft.
 USAA also offers identity protection services, and the least-expensive level of ID protection offered is free for USAA customers.

-Full Replacement Cost to Home and Belongings: USAA homeowners policies cover the full replacement cost of your home and belongings.
+Full Replacement Cost to Home and Belongings: USAA homeowners policies always cover the full replacement cost of your home and belongings.
 For example, if you buy a laptop for $1,000 and it's stolen after you own it for two years, USAA will pay you $1,000 to replace it, even if the laptop had only been worth $500 at the time of theft.
 Some insurers only provide the actual cash value (ACV) or charge extra for replacement cost coverage.

 Landlord Coverage: USAA provides coverage for landlords renting out their homes, whether the properties are long-term investments or you're moving but not yet ready to sell.
 USAA provides coverage that protects you against liability claims and typical insurance perils like fire or weather damage.
 Plus, you'll be compensated for lost income if your property is damaged from a covered loss.